nuria-bosch/nuria-bosch.github.io/_pages/about.md

 I'm supervised by [Bert Vaux](https://www.mmll.cam.ac.uk/bv230) and [Theresa Biberauer](https://www.mmll.cam.ac.uk/dr-theresa-biberauer) and I'm supported by an OOC AHRC DTP - St John's studentship.
 I'm also an Honorary Cambridge Trust Scholar.
 My PhD project is outlined on the [AHRC website](https://www.oocdtp.ac.uk/people/nuria-bosch).

-During Fall 2025, I am a visiting student at the Department of Linguistics at [New York University](https://as.nyu.edu/departments/linguistics.html), sponsored by [Ailís Cournane](https://wp.nyu.edu/cournane/) and [Gary Thoms](https://sites.google.com/site/garythoms/).
+I spent Fall 2025 as a visiting student at the Department of Linguistics at [New York University](https://as.nyu.edu/departments/linguistics.html), sponsored by [Ailís Cournane](https://wp.nyu.edu/cournane/) and [Gary Thoms](https://sites.google.com/site/garythoms/).

 From April-July 2025, I was a short-term Doctoral Research Fellow at the DFG-funded [NegLaB Collaborative Research Centre](https://www.neglab.de) (Goethe-Universität Frankfurt), where I worked with [Esther Rinke](https://www.neglab.de/prof-dr-esther-rinke/) and [Petra Schulz](https://www.neglab.de/prof-dr-petra-schulz/).